effectorHQ/.github/profile/README.md

 **We build hands for AI that moves first.**

 OpenClawHQ is an open community building skills, extensions, and developer tools for [OpenClaw](https://github.com/openclaw/openclaw) — the personal AI assistant you run on your own devices.
 We exist because one team can't cover every use case.
-The path forward is distributed: community-driven skills, shared tooling, open knowledge.
+Distributed, skill-native, community-driven is a better architecture.

 ---